brycewray/hugo-site/content/posts/2022/11/abandon-sinking-ship.md

 # initTextEditor: iA Writer
 ---

 I deactivated my Twitter account nearly two weeks ago, following the [completion of Elon Musk's purchase of the platform](https://techcrunch.com/2022/10/27/elon-musk-bought-twitter/).
-Only a few days later, I reactivated it ([you get 30 days before the deactivation is final](https://help.twitter.com/en/managing-your-account/how-to-deactivate-twitter-account)) so my Developer account, too, would be active and I could try to determine the reasons behind what I wrote about in "[Static tweets: the deprecation](/posts/2022/11/static-tweets-deprecation/)."
+Only a few days later, I reactivated it ([you get thirty days before the deactivation is final](https://help.twitter.com/en/managing-your-account/how-to-deactivate-twitter-account)) so my Developer account, too, would be active and I could try to determine the reasons behind what I wrote about in "[Static tweets: the deprecation](/posts/2022/11/static-tweets-deprecation/)."

 <!--more-->